 Use one of two insertion methods: Either remove the finder needle and immediately insert the introducer needle along the same path, or keep the finder needle in place and insert the introducer needle inferiorly alongside it but directed slightly superiorly to aim toward the same venipuncture point as the finder needle.

-Stop advancing the introducer needle and hold it motionless when a flash of blood appears in the in the barrel of the syringe.
+Stop advancing the introducer needle and hold it motionless when a flash of blood appears in the barrel of the syringe.

 If the finder needle has not been removed, remove it now.